wavemotion-dave/StellaDS/README.md

 * Wide range of controllers including joystick, paddles, driving controller, booster grip, keypad, Genesis 2-button and more
 * Savekey Support with backing 32K EEPROM
 * FA2 and Cherity supported with backing EEPROM support
 * DPC+ Arm-Assisted games supported!
+(DSi or above needed for full speed)
 * CDF/CDFJ/CDFJ+ Arm-Assisted games supported!
+(DSi or above needed for full speed)
 * High score support with up to 10 scores for each game
 * Manuals for more than 100 of the common games included
 * Keypad overlay for Star Raiders